 Milford Sound tours can be very expensive, though.
 During peak season, cruise-only tickets generally cost between $55-$100 NZD, depending on the type of cruise.
 Cruise and transport packages will easily set you back around $150-$200 NZD if you’re coming from Te Anau, and $200 and up if you’re coming from Queenstown.
 Jucy Cruise seems to have the cheapest tickets.

-I recommend booking your Milford Sound tour through bookme.co.nz.
+I recommend booking your Milford Sound cruise through bookme.co.nz.
 I used the site to book a lot of attractions & activities during my time in New Zealand and it saved me a lot of money.
 It’s easy to find a Milford Sound cruise through Book Me from all of the tour providers.
 There are a lot of options on the site, so be sure to read all of the information and full terms.
 Book your tour as far in advance as you can to be sure you find the best times and prices.